DHTMLX/gantt-docs/data/desktop/server_side.md

 	</tr>
 </table>

 {{note By default, Resources and Resource Assignments are not sent to the DataProcessor.
-If needed, this behavour needs to be enabled explicitly.
+If needed, you have to enable this behavior explicitly.
 Read more [here](desktop/server_side.md#resources_crud).}}

 <h3 id="requestparams">Request parameters</h3>